 - Cinnamon - Vietnamese cinnamon if you have it.

-- Fresh ginger - Peel and finely chop ginger root.
+- Fresh ginger - Peel and finely chop the ginger root.

 - Organic raw sugar - Certified organic, (without bone char) makes it vegan.

 Start by slicing the star-shaped tops off fresh roselle calyces.
 Then the green seed pods come right out.
 You can toss them into compost or save any brown seeds to grow a new plant.

 Once your roselle is deseeded, this is an easy cranberry sauce recipe that only takes one pot and 20 minutes of cook time.